Region of the Great Bend of the Wabash River Cost-Share Program

 Agricultural Cost-Share Program

 Agricultural landowners in our target area have a unique opportunity to improve water quality in the Wabash River.
-The Tippecanoe County SWCD coordinates all aspects of the agricultural cost-share program.
-Landowners in our target area are eligible for assistance of up to 75% of the cost of design and installation of specific green practices.
+The Tippecanoe County SWCD is the contact agency for our cost share program.
+Landowners in Tippecanoe County are eligible for assistance of up to 75% of the cost of design and installation of specific ag conservation practices.

 Agricultural projects we fund: